Biden Education Department Approves One Request to Cancel State Tests But Rejects Others

 The latest round of waiver decisions comes as states consider how best to administer federally mandated assessments and to address the logistical challenges caused by the pandemic.
 Some have considered delaying tests to the fall or shortening the exams.

-The department’s waiver for D.C. schools is striking because in February, Biden’s education team said it was not considering granting “blanket waivers” from ESSA’s testing requirements.
+The department’s waiver for the District of Columbia schools is striking because in February, Biden’s education team said it was not considering granting “blanket waivers” from ESSA’s testing requirements.
 However, acting Assistant Secretary for Elementary and Secondary Education Ian Rosenblum also said at the time that the department was open to discussing additional flexibility from standard testing requirements on a case-by-case basis with states.

 Rosenblum also announced that states could seek waivers from requirements that they identify low-performing schools and require at least 95 percent of students to take year-end assessments.
 The department has since swiftly approved such waiver requests.